ppy/osu-wiki/news/2019/2019-10-05-beatmap-spotlights-summer-2019.md

 ::-MysticEyes::{ user=6253266 } is back again with another mapset, Life is beautiful by Nekomata Master!
 Though not necessarily representative of his current style, the top difficulty, DAYBREAK, is a technical and intricately designed map filled with bursts and jacks galore, a fun and challenging experience for expert osu!mania players.
 And the patterns never stop; they just keep coming, and another big part of the challenge is maintaining one's top performance without losing stamina or slipping up.

-With the mapset also containing guest difficulties by ::KeppSado::{ user=11085809 }, [Leniane](https://osu.ppy.sh/users/7138602), and ::LeiN-::{ user=2162939 }, it allows for a diverse set of difficulties that create a different experience in each difficulty for a huge range of players.
+With the mapset also containing guest difficulties by ::KeppSado::{ user=11085809 }, ::Leniane::{ user=7138602 }, and ::LeiN-::{ user=2162939 }, it allows for a diverse set of difficulties that create a different experience in each difficulty for a huge range of players.
 I mean, one could even say that this mapset is ... beautiful.

 *written by ::-mint-::{ user=8976576 }*